R J Dent is a novelist, poet, translator, essayist and short story writer

 His poems, short stories, novellas and essays continue to appear in numerous magazines and journals, including Writer’s Muse, Acumen, Inclement, Orbis, Roundyhouse, Chanticleer and Philosophy Now, to name but a few.

-R J Dent’s literary influences are William S. Burroughs, Anna Kavan, J G Ballard, Angela Carter, Samuel Beckett, Ayn Rand and Ray Bradbury.
+R J Dent’s literary influences are William S. Burroughs, Anthony Burgess, Anna Kavan, J.G.
+Ballard, Tarjei Vesaas, Angela Carter, Samuel Beckett, Ayn Rand and Ray Bradbury.

-Contemporary authors he admires are Jeremy Reed, Pascale Petit, Stephen Barber, and Philippe Djian.
+Contemporary authors that R J Dent admires include Jeremy Reed, Pascale Petit, Stephen Barber, and Philippe Djian.